-Our lab designs and fabricates high-frequency ultrasound transducers, with applications ranging from small animal imaging to auditory imaging.
-We operate a clean room fabrication facility at Caital Health where ultrasound probes are designed, built and tested.
+Our lab designs and fabricates high-frequency array-based ultrasound transducers and electronics, with applications ranging from small animal imaging to neurosurgical guidance.
+We operate a clean room fabrication facility at the Nova Scotia Health Authority where ultrasound probes are designed, built and tested.
+We also design an fabricate a wide variety of low frequency ultrasound transducers for therapeutic applications.

 |C.A.
 Samson, A. Bezanson, J.A.
 Brown, “A Sub Nyquist, Variable Sampling, High Frequnecy Phased Array Beamformer,” IEEE Transactions on Ultrasonics Ferroelectrics & Frequency Control, (In Press, manuscript no. TUFFC-07930-2016, published online with IEEE early access Dec.
 2016).|